 There’s an opportunity to think bigger about the tools you use for your social e-commerce strategy.

-If you want to be more efficient with your social strategy and drive results for e-commerce, look for these seven social media management tools.
+If you want to be more efficient with your social strategy and drive results for e-commerce, look for these seven best social media marketing tools.

 1. Save time with an easy-to-use social media scheduling tool